 Labeling Time Series Data by Constant Interval

 Time series data is data collected over time for a single or a group of variables.
 When using date series and time series values on the category (X) axis of a chart, it is often beneficial to see the chart with constant ranges rather than just what is in the data values.
-This can avoid the missing values for weekends and holidays that may leave gaps in the chart which distorts the chart and might lead to incorrect decisions.
-This topic presents an example to show how you can use a constant interval to label time series data on the category axis of a chart.
+Missing values for weekends and holidays leaves gaps which distorts the chart and might lead to incorrect decisions.

 - Select File > New > Web Report to create a web report.